DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 Prokaryotic versus Eukaryotic cells, elementary treatment of membrane structure (fluid mosaic model) and functions in the eukaryotic cells.
 Transport across membranes (passive and active), the regulation of the intracellular environment, intracellular organelles, their brief treatment of structure and functions.
 Preparations of sub-cellular inclusions: chlorophyll, porphyrins and carotenoids

-BIO 215 GENERAL BIOCHEMISTRY LABORATORY I (I UNIT)
+BIO 215 GENERAL BIOCHEMISTRY LABORATORY I (1 UNIT)

 Introduction to laboratory and laboratory equipment.
 Safety, housekeeping, washing and drying of glassware in the laboratory.
 Accuracy of measurement and transfer of liquids and solids.
 Introduction to photometry and colorimetry.
 Standard curve in absorption spectra. pH and buffer systems.
 Qualitative and quantitative tests for amino acids and proteins.
 Biuret method and estimation of proteins.

-Classification of physical properties of carbohydrates, structure of glucose, projection and perspective formular, structure of properties of other monossacharides, brief treatment of dissacharides and polyssacharides.
+Classification of physical properties of carbohydrates, structure of glucose, projection and perspective formular, structure of properties of other monosaccharaides, brief treatment of disaccharides and polysaccharides.
 Chemistry, classification and properties of lipids.
 Methods of analysis of lipids, lipoprotein, membrane and membrane structure.
 Chemistry of nucleic acids (Bases, Sugar and Phosphate acid).
 Structure and roles of RNA and DNA

 BIO 217 GENERAL MICROBIOLOGY (3 UNITS)

-Selected topics from population genetics, cytogenetics, microbial genetics, animal and plant genetics.
-Biochemical and biomedical genetics, human genetics.
-Further consideration of various deviations from basic principles, pedigree analysis, gene interactions.
+Selected topics from population genetics, Cytogenetics.
+Variations in plants and animals.
+Microbial genetics Animal and plant genetics.
+Biochemical and biomedical genetics.
+Human genetics.
+Further consideration of various deviations from basic principles.
+Pedigree analysis, Gene interactions.

 Biological sampling techniques in local habitats.
 Students may visit and inspect laboratories, research institutes and industrial plants concerned with medical, biotechnological processes and related fields.
 A written report must be submitted to the Department for assessment.